What is bankruptcy?

-You can only file for bankruptcy once every eight years.
-Before filing for Chapter 7, at least one of these should be true:
+You can only file for bankruptcy once every 8 years.
+Before filing for Chapter 7, at least 1 of these should be true:

-*NOTE: To keep a secured property (like a car or furniture that creditors could repossess) when you file for Chapter 7, you must “reaffirm” this debt.
+Maybe not.
+To keep a secured property (like a car or furniture that creditors could repossess) when you file for Chapter 7, you must reaffirm (sign a new agreement on) this debt.
 Reaffirmation may be a bad idea, especially if it is a high interest loan or for an asset worth less than you still owe.
 It can lead to more financial trouble that bankruptcy cannot fix.
 Always discuss reaffirmation of debts with a bankruptcy lawyer before reaffirming a debt with a creditor.

 When do I not need bankruptcy?